Lyme Neuroborreliosis: Here’s What You Need to Know

 Classic Lyme disease symptoms will appear in the body before the bacteria spreads throughout the body and triggers the neurological effects of the secondary symptoms of neuro Lyme.
 Symptoms of neuro Lyme often include nerve pain, numbness, double vision, and facial palsy, but also memory loss, headaches, anxiety, depression, and brain fog.

 Early detection and treatment of Lyme disease is not only key to recovery but also crucial in preventing the spread of bacteria into multiple systems in the body.
 Because it can be difficult to detect and diagnose Lyme neuroborreliosis and post-treatment Lyme disease syndrome, it is sometimes misdiagnosed as Multiple Sclerosis or Parkinson’s Disease.
-Approximately 10-15% of patients with untreated Lyme disease will develop neurologic manifestations.
+Approximately 10-15% of people with untreated Lyme disease will develop neurologic manifestations.

 When Lyme borreliosis enters the body through the lymphatic system and causes inflammation in the central nervous system, four inflammatory conditions may occur: Lymphocytic Meningitis, Cranial Neuritis (inflammation of cranial nerves), Radiculopathy (inflammation of the spinal nerve roots, and Mononeuritis Multiplex (extreme numbness and pain, specifically in the hands and feet).

-Why some patients experience Lyme neuroborreliosis and post-treatment Lyme disease syndrome is not well understood.
+Why some people experience Lyme neuroborreliosis and post-treatment Lyme disease syndrome is not well understood.
 Two possibilities are that PTLDS results from a persistent but difficult to detect infection or that Borrelia burgdorferi can trigger an “auto-immune” response causing symptoms that last longer than the infection.

 Antibiotic Treatment: Benefits and Drawbacks